How to Prevent Disease & Death in Chickens

 #6.
 Watch for Signs & Symptoms

 Watching for signs and symptoms of disease in your flock goes right along with being pro-active and doing regular health checks.
-Since chickens are prey animals and since they live in a dynamic flock, individuals who are sick often don’t show symptoms until it is too late.
+Since chickens are prey animals and since they live in a dynamic flock, individuals who are sick often don’t show symptoms until the ailment is far progressed.
 However, some symptoms may appear early on without showing any other indication of sickness.

 Some of things I listed under performing a regular health check are also early indications of illness that you can look for.
 Other signs of illness include: